-With a statewide tax rate average of 0.98% and a typical system value of $29,095, it’s expected that this perk will save you around $285 per year on your tax bill.3 Over the life of your system — an estimated 20+ years — that comes out to a total savings of approximately $5,700.
+With a statewide tax rate average of 0.98% and a typical solar system value of $29,095 in Florida, it’s expected that this perk will save you around $285 per year on your tax bill.3 Over the life of your system — an estimated 20+ years — that comes out to a total savings of approximately $5,700.

 How to Claim the Property Tax Exclusion in Florida